This section of Ch. 7 covers the following topics:

 Answer: Because it is cheaper, easier, and safer.

-Those three answers become the three main points in the outline and, eventually, the topic sentences of the body paragraphs.
-The answers to the critical question become the body of your essay.
+Those three answers become the three main points in the outline and, eventually, the body of your essay.

 An outline does not have to be complicated or formal.
-A short, informal “scratch” outline, where you list key ideas in the order you will present them, will help you visualize your argument and ensure the structure will be clear to a reader.
+A short, informal “scratch” outline that lists your main points in the order you will present them will help you visualize your argument and ensure the structure is clear to a reader.

-Here is a basic structure for a 5-paragraph essay:
+Here is a basic structure for a short essay:

 Here is an example scratch outline on the topic of mail-in voting:

-- Introduction: quote from Obama on voting, develop idea, lead to thesis: Mail-in voting should be required in every state.
+- Introduction: quote from Stacey Abrams on barriers to voting, thesis: Mail-in voting should be required in every state.

-- First body paragraph: less expensive (cost of running polling places & voting machines vs. postage)
+- First section of the body: less expensive (cost of running polling sites/voting machines vs. postage)

-- Second body paragraph: eliminates barriers (work conflicts, family responsibilities, disabilities, long lines; increases number who vote)
+- Next section of the body: eliminates barriers (work conflicts, family responsibilities, disabilities, long lines)

-- Third body paragraph: safer (paper trail, eliminates potential voting machine interference, no health risk during a pandemic)
+- Last section of the body: safer (paper trail, eliminates voting machine interference, no health risk)

 - Conclusion: lots of benefits, few downsides